appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

     (info)))
 ```

 In this example, we generate 60-seconds time windows and pass them to the `coll-percentiles` action.
-The action takes que wanted quantiles as parameter.
+The action takes the wanted quantiles as parameter.

-The `coll-percentiles` action will produce for each quantile an event with the `:quantile` key set to the quantile value, and the `;metric` field set to the value computed from the list of events for this quantile.
-The quantiles `0` and `1` can also be used to get the smallest of biggest event.
+The `coll-percentiles` action will produce for each quantile an event with the `:quantile` key set to the quantile value, and the `:metric` field set to the value computed from the list of events for this quantile.
+The quantiles `0` and `1` can also be used to get the smallest and biggest event respectively.

-`coll-where` will keep only events in the list matching the provided conditio (see the [filtering events](/howto/stream/#filtering-events) section.
+`coll-where` will keep only events in the list matching the provided condition (see the [filtering events](/howto/stream/#filtering-events) section.

 `coll-sort` will sort events in the list based on the field passed as parameter.

-If needed, you can also flatten a list of events, to get back a single event using `flatten`:
+If needed, for instance if your action doesn't support event lists, you can use `flatten`:

 ```clojure
 (moving-event-window {:size 10}